thewisenerd/nx/README.md

   add a torrent file to the store

 Options:
-  --strip-components OPTIONAL     number of path components to strip when
-                                  adding files
-  --auto-strip-root / --no-auto-strip-root
-                                  automatically strip root directory and
-                                  resolve store path
+  -f, --here  use current directory as root
-  -f, --force                     force addition in specific cases --help                          Show this message and exit.
+  --help      Show this message and exit.
 ```

 `nx add path/to/file.torrent`

-`nx add "magnet:?xt=urn:btih:..."` (TODO)
+`nx add "magnet:?xt=urn:btih:..."`

 ### verify

 ```
-Usage: nx verify [OPTIONS] [IDENTIFIER]
+Usage: nx verify [IDENTIFIER]

-  verify the files for a torrent by its identifier (prefix)
+  verify torrents (all if no identifier given)

 Options:
-  -a, --all  verify all torrents
   --help  Show this message and exit.
 ```

-`nx verify {id}`
+`nx verify` — verify all

-`nx verify -a|--all`
+`nx verify {id}` — verify by prefix

 ## TODO